-Carrying out a phishing test on your employees can help improve their reactions when suspicious emails arrive in their inboxes, and even safeguard your company from cybercriminals.
-If effectively managed, these tests can make a critical difference stopping staff members inadvertently activating malicious links, and instead prompting them to report them to the appropriate authority.
+Carrying out a phishing test on your employees can help improve their reactions when suspicious emails arrive in their inboxes and even safeguard your company from cybercriminals.
+If effectively managed, these tests can make a critical difference stopping staff members from inadvertently activating malicious links, and instead prompt them to report them to the appropriate authority.

 How does a phishing test work?

 Phishing tests are simulated emails and websites created for the specific purpose of helping IT security professionals test staff reactions.
 The tests send emails that look just like those used by hackers attempting to harvest personal data and confidential details and coerce them into downloading malicious payloads.
 Links contained in the phishing tests may also lead to simulations of phishing websites that steal usernames and passwords when victims are fooled.

 The simulated attacks in the test can show gaps in staff knowledge of phishing threats, and also help them to learn how to spot an attack over time.
 With practice and training, the employees at your enterprise can learn to avoid activating harmful links and relinquishing sensitive information, helping your firm stay safe from potential attacks.

 Entirely danger-free, phishing simulations offer an ideal place where staff can have their cybersecurity awareness levels tested safely.
 Test results can be exceptionally informative, offering detailed statistics showing the precise percentage of staff within your company who represent a vulnerability for the business.
 Using this biometric data, you can then work on improving the performance of employees with regular testing, tightening your security against phishing campaigns.